zarthur/CSCC-Fundamentals-Android-Notes/week_15/readme.md

 ## HTTP and REST
-**Hypertext transfer protocol (HTTP)** is a means of transferring data between a client and a server in based on requests and responses.
-A client submits a request to a server and the returns a response - usually with some data related to the request including status information about the completion of the request.
+**Hypertext transfer protocol (HTTP)** is a means of transferring data between a client and a server based on requests and responses.
+A client submits a request to a server and the server returns a response - usually with some data related to the request including status information about the completion of the request.
 Any time you load a web site in a browser, the data is retrieved from the server by the browser using HTTP.

 ### Requests and Responses
 The HTTP standard defines several different types of requests that a client can